Frequently Asked Questions

 We suggest following Health Canada’s Guide for Radon Measurement in Public Buildings.

-Always test institutions with the guidance of a C-NRPP certified radon measurement professional.
+Always test institutions with the guidance of a C-NRPP-certified radon measurement professional.

 Multifamily buildings

-In multifamily buildings, some regions require certification for testing and protocol in the AARST-NRPP document “Multifamily Building Measurement”, should be followed.
+In multifamily buildings, some regions require certification for testing and protocol in the AARST-NRPP document “Multifamily Building Measurement”, which should be followed.

 Why do my radon levels change?

 Radon is volatile.
-It is quite normal for radon levels to change up to a factor of 5 (5 times initial reading) within one 24-hour measurement.
+It is quite normal for radon levels to change up to a factor of 5 (5 times the initial reading) within one 24-hour measurement.
 Radon levels can change because of the following reasons:

 Changes in: